-The first phase of the Horticulture and Landscape Architecture Display Garden began in spring 2008 with the construction of the Shade Garden.
-Weather delayed the beginning of construction, but it was largely finished and in use by the end of summer.
+Construction of the Shade Garden began in spring 2008, and was largely finished and in use by the end of the summer.
 Students completed the north end of the site in spring 2009.

-The Shade Garden is built on the site of the old Horticulture Conservatory.
-Under the pergola, a variety of shade tolerant, cold hardy, native and adapted plants have been utilized.
+The Shade Garden was built on the site of the old Horticulture Conservatory.
+Under a pergola, a variety of plants were used to highlight traits such as shade tolerance and cold hardiness.
+Both native and adapted plants were used.

-The west side of the garden contains many plants native to western Washington, while the east side of the garden is planted with species adapted to the drier growing conditions of eastern Washington.
-Plants growing in the sunny areas located north and south of the pergola also were selected for their ability to survive and grow in Pullman’s cold, wet winters and hot, dry summers with few inputs.
+The west side of the garden contains many plants native to western Washington.
+The east side of the garden contains plants adapted to the drier growing conditions of eastern Washington.
+Plants growing in the sunny areas located both north and south of the pergola were selected for their ability to survive and grow in Pullman’s cold, wet winters and hot, dry summers.

-From the cast-in-place seats to the planting beds and borders, students poured almost 7 tons of concrete (much of that was lifted at least twice by students, once on to the truck, then off the truck and into the on-site mixer), and spread 32 tons of gravel and 20 cubic yards of compost-topsoil mix.
-Porous paving materials that allow rainfall to percolate into the ground, rather than running off, also were used.
+From the cast-in-place seats to the planting beds and borders, students poured almost 7 tons of concrete, spread 32 tons of gravel, and hauled 20 cubic yards of compost-topsoil mix.
+The walkways are composed of porous paving materials which allow rainfall to percolate into the ground, rather than running off.